 When the Inspector General finally shows up, the pilots all withdrawal their requests for transfer and Savage is saved.
 Cobb tells the good news, and that Bishop was in the lead of the men.
 Savage shows his first sign of emotion.
 Savage says he is going to drive the men harder.

 A few missions later, they get their first mission over Germany attacking Wilhelmshaven.
 Savage leads the mission, and there are many stowaways along for the trip.
 When the planes come back, Sgt.
 McIlhenny is demoted to Pvt. for going along as a gunner.
 Savage finds out that Stovall and the chaplain went along as well.
-He gives McIlhenny his Sgt. stripes back.
+He gives McIlhenny his Sgt. stripes back because he shot down two German planes.
 Gately and the Leper Colony ditch landed in the English Channel.

 Three missions later, Bishop’s plane is lost over Germany.
 Savage again shows emotion.
 Cobb is shock up by the death of Bishop.
 The flight surgeon tells Savage that Gately has flown three missions with a fractured spine.
 Savage goes to see Gately, and he is proud of the fine officer he has become.
 Gately is happy with what Savage has done for him.